SimonCao1207/machine-learning-note/README.md

     $$w = w + \eta(z_i-y_i)x_i $$
 - Property:
     - boundary created by logistic regression is a hyperplane $w^Tx$.
 Therefore, this model only works for data with 2 classes are almost linearly separable.

+## Softmax regression
+- more general algorithm than logistic regression to deal with multi-class labels.

 ## Gradient descent
 - Gradient points in the direction of the steepest increase in the loss